 5.12.7.1 Co-located Storage Resource Availability Requirements

 In addition to independently satisfying the requirements of Section 5.12.7 for each Generator that participates in a Co-located Storage Resource, each Installed Capacity Supplier must, on a daily basis, and for each hour of the Day-Ahead Market Day: (i) provide a CSR injection Scheduling Limit; and (ii) notify the ISO of any derate or outage to the interconnection facilities comprising the point of interconnection.
 The sum of the CSR injection Scheduling Limit and the derate or outage must equal or exceed the sum of the Installed Capacity Equivalent of the Unforced Capacity supplied by the Intermittent Power Resource, Limited Control Run-of-River Hydro Resource or Generator and the applicable Section 5.12.7 hourly Bid, Schedule, or Notify obligation of the Energy Storage Resource.
 Each Installed Capacity Supplier must also on a daily basis, and for each hour of the Day-Ahead Market Day: (i) provide a CSR withdrawal Scheduling Limit; and (ii) notify the ISO of any derate or outage to the interconnection facilities comprising the point of interconnection.
 The sum of the CSR withdrawal Scheduling Limit and the derate or outage must equal or exceed the Energy Storage Resource’s applicable 5.12.7 hourly Bid, Schedule, or Notify obligation.

+5.12.7.2 Hybrid Storage Resource Availability Requirements

+The total amount of Energy that a Hybrid Storage Resource schedules, bids, or declares to be unavailable on a given day must equal or exceed the Installed Capacity Equivalent of the Unforced Capacity that its Energy Storage Resource and any included landfill gas Intermittent Power Resource supply.
+A Hybrid Storage Resources must satisfy the Availability Requirements for its Energy Storage Resource and for any included landfill gas Intermittent Power Resource, in accordance with Section 5.12.7.
+Hybrid Storage Resources are not required to schedule or Bid the expected Energy output of participating wind and solar Intermittent Power Resources or Limited Control Run-of-River Hydro Resources, but they are required to notify the ISO if any of those resources are subject to an outage.

-5.12.7.2 Upper Operating Limit Bidding Exemptions
+5.12.7.3 Upper Operating Limit Bidding Exemptions